Fatherland by Robert Harris: Book Review

 The Alternative History of Fatherland

 Fatherland is a great thriller, but it’s not great alternative history, technically.
-The problem is that Robert Harris never explicitly states his point of departure .
-He does include a passage in which victory over the USSR and Great Britain and peace with the USA are described as:
+The problem is that Robert Harris never explicitly states his point of departure.
+He includes a passage in which he describes victory over the USSR and Great Britain and peace with the USA as:

-A triumph for the Führer’s strategic genius… a triumph for the Führer’s counter-intelligence genius… a triumph for the Führer’s scientific genius!
+A triumph for the Führer’s strategic genius… for the Führer’s counter-intelligence genius… for the Führer’s scientific genius!

-However, despite the lack of a clear point of departure, alternative history enthusiasts have attempted to make sense of the alternative history of Fatherland.
+However, despite the lack of an obvious point of departure, alternative history enthusiasts have attempted to make sense of the alternative history of Fatherland.
 Analysing the hints in the book, it seems the point of departure is Reinhard Heydrich surviving the 1941 assassination attempt that in reality led to his death.

 Alternative history specifically mentioned in Fatherland includes: